 Here’s the expanded four-stage content marketing funnel with different examples of content that is ideal for each of the four stages:

-We want to be very clear that this is just our map for content types — there is no real consensus on what types of content work best in each stage because it depends a lot on your sales cycle, your industry, and your audience.
+We want to be very clear that this is just our map for content types — there is no real consensus on which types of content work best in each stage because it depends a lot on your sales cycle, your industry and your audience.
 There is also a lot of overlap between content types and stages.

 That being said, this is the best we’ve figured out for now, and it holds true for the vast majority of companies with successful content marketing campaigns.